-The 11th annual Houston Holi: FESTIVAL OF COLORS 2018 is the largest HOLI celebration in the USA attracting over 15,000 revelers each year.
-It will be held on Saturday March 24, 12 - 5pm at the Houston Farm & Ranch, a sprawling natural indoor/outdoor park near I-10 & Hwy 6.
+The 11th annual Houston Holi: FESTIVAL OF COLORS 2018 is the largest HOLI celebration in the USA attracting thousands of revelers each year.
+It will be held on Saturday March 24th, 12 - 5pm at Crown Festival Park, a brand new outdoor park on 59 and Brazos River Turnaround in Sugar Land.

 TRADITIONAL HOLI IN INDIA

 LEGEND OF HOLIKA

 Legends say that Holi takes its name from the evil Holika, sister of Hiranyakashyap, the king of the demons.
 The demon king’s son Prahlad was a devotee of Lord Vishnu and Hiranyakashyap could not tolerate this.
 The demon king demanded that his son acknowledge him as a God, but Prahlad’s faith in Lord Vishnu could not be swayed.
 When his attempts were met with failure Hiranyakashyap decided to kill his son.
 He asked Holika, who could set fire to anything or anyone she touched, to grab Prahlad and burn him to death.
 As Prahlad entered the fire he kept chanting prayers to Lord Vishnu to save him.
 In response, Lord Vishnu reversed Holika’s magical flame, causing her to be consumed in her own fire.
 For this reason people gather around the Holi bonfires burning the effigy of Holika, celebrating the victory of Good over Evil.